liyc7711/nmt-spu/README.md

 # nmt-spu
-Improving Neural Machine Translation with Linear Interpolation of Short-Path Unit
+Source code for Improving Neural Machine Translation with Linear Interpolation of Short-Path Unit, ACM Transactions on Asian and Low-Resource Language Information Processing (TALLIP), 2020, 3.